-What is a metacarpal fracture?
+What is a fifth metacarpal fracture?

-You have broken one of the long bones in the palm of your hand.
+You have broken one of the long bones found in the palm of your hand.
 The location of the break will depend on how the injury happened.
-This injury can happen in a variety of ways from falling onto an outstretched hand to hitting an object with a clenched fist.
-It is common to see a bump appear over the back of the hand where the fracture is located.
+This injury can occur in a variety of ways from falling onto an outstretched hand, falling off your bike or hitting something with a clenched fist.

+You may see a bump on the back of your hand over where the fracture is.

 Swelling and bruising at the fracture site is normal.
-Simple, over the counter pain killers and applying ice to the area will help to reduce swelling and pain.
+Simple, overthe-counter pain killers and applying ice to the area will help to reduce swelling and pain.
 Ice should be applied, wrapped in a tea towel, for 20 minutes three to four times a day.

 These fractures can be protected by strapping the fractured finger to the finger next to it.
-This acts as a splint to protect the healing bone from too much strain, but also allows early movement.
+This may be done by taping your fingers together or using a double tubigrip.
+This acts as a splint to protect the healing bone from too much strain, but also allows for early movement of your fingers.
+Spare tubigrip splints will be sent out by the clinic.